DFE-Digital/claim-additional-payments-for-teaching/README.md

 The migrations are stored in the `db/data` folder.

 - To generate a migration: `rails g data_migration add_this_to_that`
-- To run the data migration by itself: `rails data:migrate`
-- To run the data migration with the schema migration:
+- To run the data migration: `rails data:migrate` run this separately from the schema migration
-  `rails db:migrate:with_data`

-When the service deploys it will run these data migrations at the same time as the schema ones.
+When the service deploys it will run these data migrations after the schema ones.
+Any schema clean-up as a result of the data migration will need to be done as a separate change.

 ## Deployment